-Self harm in teens is a way for them to release feelings of pain, tension, and anxiety.
+Self-harm in teens is a way for them to release feelings of pain, tension, and anxiety.
 These painful emotions may include anger, shame, grief, guilt, and self-loathing.
-They see self-injury as a way to feel more in control of their emotions, Or they use it to distract themselves from their emotions or life circumstances.
-In addition, they may self-harm because they want to punish themselves for what they see as their faults or flaws.
+They see self-injury as a way to feel more in control of their emotions, or they use it to distract themselves from their emotions or life circumstances.
+In addition, they may engage in self-harm because they want to punish themselves for what they see as their faults or flaws.

-Moreover, teens sometimes injure themselves because the physical pain of self-harming seems better than numbness and emptiness.
-These are signs of depression.
+Moreover, teens sometimes injure themselves because the physical pain of self-harming seems better than numbness and emptiness that come with depression.
 Thus, cutting and depression are often linked.

 Self-injury may bring a temporary feeling of calm and a release of tension.
 However, the painful emotions quickly return.
 Some teens self-injure only a few times and then stop.
 But others continue repeatedly, over a long period of time.
 Therefore, self-harming can turn into a compulsive behavior.

-Teens and young adults are at the highest risk for self-injury.
+Teens and young adults are at the highest risk for self-harm.
 Some experts believe that teens who have experienced trauma, neglect, or abuse or at higher risk.
-But older adults sometimes injure themselves as well.

-While it is not a method for suicide, self harm in teens may have an increased risk of suicide.
+While it is not considered a method for suicide, self harm in teens may be associated with an increased risk of suicide.
 According to one study, up to 70 percent of teens who self-harm have attempted suicide at another time, and 55 percent have made multiple suicide attempts.
 Therefore, cutting and other forms of self-harm must be addressed with professional treatment as soon as they are discovered.

 Teens usually self-harm in private.
 However, they may use self-injury as a way of bonding with others who also experience distress and pain.
-Moreover, teens with friends who self-injure are more likely to try it themselves.
+Moreover, teens with friends who self-harm are more likely to try it themselves.
 In addition, teens seeking relief from painful emotions can easily find information online about how to engage in different types of self-harm.